-START ENTER 🖯 Touch and hold
+Touch and hold

-START/ENTER until
+START/ENTER more than

-"LOCKED" disappears
+seconds.
+LOCKED will

-(approximately 4 seconds)
+disappear and you hear two

-and you hear two beeps.
+beeps.
+The oven is ready.

-- If you enter in an incorrect time and touch "CLOCK", you cannot set time of day.
-Enter the correct time. - If you touch STOP/CLEAR while setting the clock, the Display will show the last time of day set or ":" (a colon) if no time of day has been set.
+- If you enter in an incorrect time and touch CLOCK, you cannot set time of day.
+Enter the correct time. - If you touch STOP/CLEAR while setting the clock, the Display will show the last time of day set or: (a colon) if no time of day has been set.